Begin the New Year on a Better Workflow.

 1. Initial Assessment

 Identify your organization’s biggest pain points and challenges with current HR processes.
-Decide who will be part of the HRIS selection process and whether you’ll need external consultants.
+Decide who will participate in the HRIS selection process and whether you’ll need external consultants.

 2. Collect Internal Data